Toblerity/Fiona/docs/manual.rst

 .. admonition:: Note

-   The "update" mode of :program:`OGR` is quite format dependent and is not supported by Fiona.
+   The in situ "update" mode of :program:`OGR` is quite format dependent and is therefore not supported by Fiona.

 Appending Data to Existing Files
 --------------------------------